obaid199/Basic-calculator/README.md

 # Basic-calculator
-it is basic calculator designed only for the learning purpose
+it is a basic calculator designed only for the learning purpose